autowarefoundation/autoware-documentation/docs/how-to-guides/calibrating-your-sensors.md

 <https://github.com/PJLab-ADG/SensorsCalibration/blob/master/lidar2camera/README.md>

-Developed by [AutoCore](https://autocore.ai/), an easy-used lightweight toolkit for Lidar-camera-calibration is proposed.
+Developed by [AutoCore](https://autocore.ai/), an easy-to-use lightweight toolkit for Lidar-camera-calibration is proposed.
 Only in three steps, a fully automatic calibration will be done.

 <https://github.com/autocore-ai/calibration_tools/tree/main/lidar-cam-calib-related>